 |Titanium Elite||75 Nights||All of the above, plus: 75% point bonus; United Silver Premier status via RewardsPlus; Ritz-Carlton suite upgrades; Additional Choice Benefit (such as 40K free night certificate) when you achieve 75 nights.|

 The sweet-spot elite status, in my opinion, is Platinum Elite.
 This will get you the vast majority of the best benefits: 4pm late checkout (not guaranteed at resorts), 50% point bonus, welcome gift, free breakfast at most properties (see this guide for details), and lounge access at many properties.
 And, when you earn 50 elite nights you also get a Choice Benefit, such as 5 Suite Night Awards.

-Of course, you might not have the opportunity to actually stay 50 nights at Marriott properties 50 nights per year for Platinum status or 75 nights per year for Titanium.
+Of course, you might not have the opportunity to actually stay at Marriott properties 50 nights per year for Platinum status or 75 nights per year for Titanium.
 But all hope is not lost.
-There are quite a few shortcuts to Marriott Platinum Elite status that you can pursue instead…
+There are quite a few shortcuts to Marriott Platinum and Titanium Elite status that you can pursue instead…

-Two Distinct Paths for Marriott Platinum Elite Status Shortcuts: Elite Nights vs. Big Bang Shortcuts
+Two Distinct Paths for Marriott Elite Status Shortcuts: Elite Nights vs. Big Bang Shortcuts

 There are two types of shortcuts to elite status.
 One type of shortcut offers a way to get elite nights more quickly or easily.
 Elite night shortcuts are stackable.
 That is, you can mix and match these shortcuts in order to earn whatever level of status you want.
 Big Bang shortcuts are not stackable.
-Each Big Bang shortcut offers a way to get to a specific level of status, but if you want to go for a higher level of status, these generally won’t help.
+Each Big Bang shortcut offers a way to get to a specific level of status, but if you want to go for a higher level of status, these won’t help.
 For example, spending $75,000 on the Ritz-Carlton card will give you Platinum Elite status (big bang), but that won’t get you any closer to Titanium status, nor will you get any 50 night Choice Benefits.

 Elite Night Shortcuts